Online: All instruction and interaction are online with no mandatory synchronous nor in-person meetings.

 |

-| | Nine Week B M-F Session (3/23/2026 - 5/22/2026) | | 31390 | | | | ONLINE | 37 | | Open | Kwon, J | Lecture | 54 | Course Materials | Online Course | | | Note: This section of PHIL 102 is a fully online class with no scheduled class meetings.
+| | Six Week D5 M-Th Session (6/8/2026 - 7/16/2026) | | 30756 | | | | ONLINE | 40 | | Open | Cho, Y | Lecture | 54 | Course Materials | Online Course | | | Note: This section of PHIL 102 is a fully online class with no scheduled class meetings.
 All coursework is (More) Note: This section of PHIL 102 is a fully online class with no scheduled class meetings.
 All coursework is completed on Canvas using an internet-enabled device.
 Required hardware & software includes a computer or laptop, secure internet access, and Microsoft Office software or Google Docs Editors Suite.
 The online orientation will be provided asynchronously in Canvas during the first week.
 (Less)

 |

-| 31394 | | | | ONLINE | 24 | | Open | Cho, Y | Lecture | 54 | Course Materials | Online Course | | | Note: This sections of PHIL 102 is fully online class with no scheduled class meetings.
-All coursework is completed (More) Note: This sections of PHIL 102 is fully online class with no scheduled class meetings.
+| | Six Week D2 M-Th Session (6/22/2026 - 7/30/2026) | | 30746 | | | | ONLINE | 40 | | Open | Cho, Y | Lecture | 54 | Course Materials | Online Course | | | Note: This section of PHIL 102 is a fully online class with no scheduled class meetings.
+All coursework is (More) Note: This section of PHIL 102 is a fully online class with no scheduled class meetings.
 All coursework is completed on Canvas using an internet-enabled device.
 Required hardware & software includes a computer or laptop, secure internet access, and Microsoft Office software or Google Docs Editors Suite.
+The online orientation will be provided asynchronously in Canvas during the first week.
 (Less)

 |